 Lay your backing fabric down wrong side up, then lay your batting on top, then finally your quilt top with right side up.
 The quilting will join the three layers together.
 But you need to keep them lined up.

 Some quilters use pins to “baste” them together, others use big stitches.
-I use basting spray because its quicker.
+I use basting spray because it is quicker.
 This video gives a great explanation of how to do that.

 Step 6 – Quilting